elsabirch/gallery-wall/README.md

 #Gallery Wall

-is the project of Elsa Birch while a student at Hackbright Academy in San Francisco... stay tuned.
+Gallery Wall is the project of Elsa Birch while a student at Hackbright Academy in San Francisco... stay tuned.

 Still very much a work in progress!
 But if you'd like to try running the app locally, these steps may help:

-1. Create virtualenv using requirements and activate it
+1. Create virtualenv using requirements.txt and activate it

 2. create a psql database called gallerywall